maelfabien/maelfabien.github.io/_posts/2019-5-20-HortonWorks.md

 ![image](https://maelfabien.github.io/assets/images/Hadoop/35.png)

+You are now connected to the Sandbox and you can access the HDFS file system.
+We'll dive deeper into this in the next articles.

 > Conclusion : I hope this tutorial was clear and helful.
 I'd be happy to answer any question you might have in the comments section.